Cacti are a plant species belonging to the Cactaceae family and native to dry and arid environments around the world.

 Important:

-Be careful with cacti in the summer growing seasons if using chemical fertilizers.
+Be careful with cacti in the summer growing seasons if chemical fertilizers are used.

 Do not feed the plants just before or when they are deep in dormancy during winter.